StTraft/route-app/README.md

 3. run `docker-compose up` command at the folder's root.

+4. for logs, please use `docker logs` for each running containers.

 # Remark

 for scaling up with `docker-compose up --scale app=<Number>` command, please edit `nginx/nginx.conf` to make sure upstream server match the scale number.
 For example, if scale up to 4 app: